juliosol/juliosol.github.io/index.md

 Welcome, this is a website to store some of my personal projects and notes.

 I am interested in working in applications that make use of machine learning, deep learning and reinforcement learning.
 Right now, I am actively looking for working opportunities in any industry where I can pursue my interests artificial intelligence.
+If you have any opportunity or know anybody that has one and think I am a good match, please don't hesitate to contact me.

 The website is in constant construction, but thanks for stopping by!
 Feel free to get in touch!